ballardt/openvq/README.md

     make
     make install

 The default install prefix is `/usr/local`.
-A different prefix can be changed when CMake is invoked to generate the build files.
+To specify a different prefix, invoke CMake to re-generate the build files.

     cmake <path to openvq source dir> -DCMAKE_INSTALL_PREFIX=<prefix>